 Vermont Academy has always been committed to making our school accessible to a wide range of students and families.
 To that end, we offer over 3 million dollars in financial aid and merit scholarships to over 50% of our students each year.

-In the video below, Director of Enrollment Management Mr. Warren Samuels explains in detail how financial aid is determined at Vermont Academy.
 Use the links below the video to learn more about scholarship opportunities.

 Incidental fees are listed below.
 Rates are subject to change without notice.

 Fees include but are not limited to the following:

 Art Classes: $35 per trimester Black & White Photo Lab Fee: $35 per trimester Dance: $100 per season Drivers Education: $600 Electronic Music: $40 per trimester English as a Second Language: $650.00 per trimester Equestrian: $1,500 per season Filmmaking: $35 per trimester Golf: $350 per season International Student Fee: $2,950 per year Learning Skills: $950 - $3,800 per trimester Music Lessons: $35 per lesson Physics Mechanics Lab Fee: $85 per year Pottery: $30 per trimester Robotics Lab Fee: $160 per year Skiing/Snowboarding: $450 to $2,400 per season Yearbook: $25